 Muromachi Period (室町時代 AD 1333–AD 1573)

-Although Go Daigo was expelled by Ashikaga Takauji, he wasn’t out of the game, so to speak.
-Fleeing to Yoshino, he founded the Southern Court and challenged Takauji’s appointed emperor and shogunate.
+Although Go-Daigo was expelled by Ashikaga Takauji, he wasn’t out of the game, so to speak.
+Fleeing to Yoshino, he founded the Southern Court and challenged Takauji’s appointed emperor.
 This began the Northern and Southern Courts period of Japanese history, during which the Ashikaga Shogunate faced the twin challenges of defeating the Southern Court while maintaining nationwide rule.
-Though Takauji’s grandson, Yoshimitsu, ultimately succeeded in reuniting the country, the seeds of strife were planted, these allies appointed by the Ashikaga Shogunate to manage the provinces.
-These allies would steadily grow in power, eventually also openly defying the Ashikaga Shogunate and styling themselves as daimyōs (Great Lord/Great Landowner).
+Though Takauji’s grandson, Yoshimitsu, ultimately succeeded in reuniting the country, the seeds of strife were planted, in the form of allies appointed by the Ashikaga Shogunate to manage the provinces.
+These allies would steadily grow in power, eventually openly defying the Ashikaga Shogunate.
+They also styled themselves as daimyōs, the title meaning Great Lord or Great Landowner.

 By the final years of the Ashikaga Shogunate, Japan was racked by frequent internal conflicts.
 The worst of these was the Ōnin War of AD 1467, a succession crisis over who was to be the next Shogun.
 Though the issue was resolved, the Shogunate lost all power, following which Japan was splintered into numerous feuding states.
 Worse, large Buddhist monasteries that had long supported their own armies soon joined in the conflicts too.
 The remnant authority of the Ashikaga Shogunate was destroyed for good in AD 1573 when daimyō Oda Nobunaga drove the 15th Ashikaga Shogun, Yoshiaki, out of the capital.
 In AD 1588, Yoshiaki formally resigned from his post of Shogun.